 Isu Elihle: isiZulu meaning “Great Idea”

-“Isu Elihle is isiZulu and could be translated into English as a beautiful, great or simply a neat solution… (The Awards) couldn’t have been conceived at a better time than this when the young are again asserting themselves through uprisings like #FeesMustFall and others…These awards also strike at many other stereotypes and seek to ignite a revolution in its own right.”
+“The Awards couldn’t have been conceived at a better time than this when the young are again asserting themselves through uprisings like #FeesMustFall and others…these awards also strike at many other stereotypes and seek to ignite a revolution in its own right.”

 The media can play an important role in protecting and promoting children’s rights and, in many instances, in exposing their abuses and triumphs.
 This is informed by the belief that children are not a homogenous group and deserve protection of their rights in all stages of their lives from early childhood development right up until they are legally considered to be adults.

 However, satisfying the public’s right to hear stories about and affecting children, while at the same time respecting children’s rights to privacy and dignity, is a delicate and difficult balancing act.
 Along with ethical dilemmas of an extraordinarily complex and diverse nature, journalists who may attempt to report on children are often confronted with a myriad of challenges including:

 - A lack of resources, both time and technical means, to conduct adequate research for stories,

 - Challenging existing media methods for reporting on children, through investigative and fresh approaches to news practices,

 - Inherent views within newsrooms where children are seldom seen as target audiences for news media;

 The Isu Elihle Awards therefore aim to encourage alternative thinking around reporting on children, and to contribute to an environment that enables journalists to expose and highlight issues affecting children in the country and the continent.